General Dentistry in Los Angeles

 Deep cleanings involve scraping the diseased and infected areas around the root of the tooth, in order to remove plaques and pockets of calculus or tartar that have built up over the years.
 These plaques can cause severe gum irritation.

-Gingivitis can often be treated effectively with deep cleanings and proper at-home care.
+Gingivitis is often treated effectively with deep cleanings and proper at-home care.
 Deep cleaning prevents the growth of bacteria that causes bad breath.
 Deep cleanings should not be a frequent treatment for patients as they can be hard on the gums.

 Typically, we perform deep cleanings every 3-4 months in severe cases, to monitor patient improvements.
-If the oral hygiene is showing signs of improvement a patient is put back on the bi-annual schedule for regular cleanings.
+Once your oral health improves you can return to the bi-annual dental regime.

 Our dentists can identify teeth in need of a root canal during regular or deep cleanings.
 A patient can also book an appointment to have their teeth examined for the presence of a root canal if they are experiencing pain or oral discomfort.